 With the recent release of the PlayStation 5, it's important to have a TV that uses the next-gen console to the best of its abilities.
 In terms of upgrades from the PS4 Pro, the PS5 supports 4k gaming up to 120fps, and many TVs now have the required HDMI 2.1 support to display that resolution at such a high frame rate.
 The console doesn't have variable refresh rate (VRR) support at release, but it should receive HDMI Forum VRR support in a future update.
 It's important to get a TV that supports HDMI Forum VRR, and you may also look for other features that also provide a pleasant gaming experience, like Auto Low Latency Mode, low input lag, and a quick response time.

-We've tested more than 80 TVs in the past two years, and below are our recommendations for the best gaming TVs for PS5 that you can buy.
+We've tested more than 70 TVs on our latest test bench, and below are our recommendations for the best gaming TVs for PS5 that you can buy.
 Also, see our recommendations for the best gaming TVs, the best 4k TVs, and the best HDR TVs.

 Apr 23, 2021: Checked accuracy of picks; no changes in recommendations.

 Mar 24, 2021: Moved the Samsung Q80T to Notable Mentions because it doesn't support 4k @ 120Hz in HDR with the PS5; moved the Sony X900H to main LED pick and added the NANO90 as alternative.

 Our recommendations are based on what we think is the best PS5 TV currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

 If you would prefer the make your own decision, here is the list of all of our TV reviews.
 Be careful not to get too caught up in the details.
 Most TVs are good enough to please most people, and the things we fault TVs on are often not noticeable unless you really look for them.